 I don’t want to boast, but I think I have a bit of a knack for putting family picture outfits together.
 I’m often asked for advice so I thought I’d share my three biggest rules to help you look your best:

 1. DON’T PROCRASTINATE – We always take our photos in the Fall, and I start looking for my inspiration piece in summertime, which gives me plenty of time to shop around.
 I snap photos with my phone of the pieces that I like so I have everything handy and can see how things are coming together.
 All year long I’m on the lookout for locations that would lend themselves to family photos.

 2. DON’T MATCH – Sure it’s simple to buy everyone the same color shirt and jeans and call it a day, but just don’t.
 If you need an easy way out (because Rule No. 1 is hard!), you are honestly better off giving each family member two to three colors and letting them pick an outfit from their existing wardrobes.

-3. DON’T WEAR BLACK – It’s true that black is slimming in real life, but in the two-dimensional world of photography black doesn’t show definition and shadow lines, which means you’ll end up looking like a BIG, FAT BLOB!
+3. DON’T WEAR BLACK – It’s true that black is slimming in real life, but in the two-dimensional world of photography, black doesn’t show definition and shadow lines, which means you’ll end up looking like a BIG, FAT BLOB!
 Who wants that?
-Same goes for any dark colors akin to black.
+Same goes for any dark colors akin to black (like navy).
 If you must wear black limit it to the bottom half of your outfit and preferably in something that is slim fitting like a pencil skirt or skinny jeans (and then try to stand with your legs slightly apart).
 This rule can be a little more lenient for guys unless they are sensitive about their weight.
 It’s absolute truth though — black is guaranteed to make you look chubby in photos.